 Vitamin B12 deficiency – although not fully understood, there is an important relationship between chronic diarrhoea in cats and vitamin B12 (cobalamin) deficiency.
 These cats may need to have vitamin B12 replacement therapy before their diarrhoea will resolve.

-Systemic diseases - these are an important consideration, although a less common cause of diarrhoea than primary intestinal disease.
-Systemic disease that can affect the intestine and cause diarrhoea include: Hyperthyroidism (overactive thyroid gland) Liver disease ** Kidney disease
+Systemic diseases – these are an important consideration, although a less common cause of diarrhoea than primary intestinal disease.
+Systemic disease that can affect the intestine and cause diarrhoea include: hyperthyroidism (overactive thyroid gland), liver disease and kidney disease

 Signs of diarrhoea

 Diarrhoea can vary greatly between cats in its severity, depending partly on the underlying cause.
 The region of the intestine affected will also determine some of the clinical signs so, for example, if the large bowl (colon) is affected common signs include straining, increased frequency and passing mucus and sometime some fresh blood with faeces.

 If cats do not use a litter tray indoors, it can sometimes be difficult to know whether they have diarrhoea and other signs such as weight loss may be more obvious.
 However, if the diarrhoea is severe, even outdoor cats may start having accidents in the house and there may also be soft faeces stuck to the fur under the tail.

 Your vet will first examine your cat and talk with you about what has been going on, before deciding if further tests are necessary.
 One of the difficulties is that there are so many different potential causes of diarrhoea, in some cases quite extensive investigations may be needed to determine the cause.